OfficeDev/office-js-docs-pr/docs/outlook/insert-data-in-the-body.md

 This section shows a code sample that uses **getTypeAsync** to verify the body type of the item that is being composed, and then uses **setSelectedDataAsync** to insert data in the current cursor location.

-You can pass a callback method and optional input parameters to **getTypeAsync**, and get any status and results in the  _asyncResult_ output parameter.
+You can pass a callback function and optional input parameters to **getTypeAsync**, and get any status and results in the  _asyncResult_ output parameter.
 If the method succeeds, you can get the type of the item body in the [AsyncResult.value](/javascript/api/office/office.asyncresult#office-office-asyncresult-value-member) property, which is either "text" or "html".

 You must pass a data string as an input parameter to **setSelectedDataAsync**.
 Depending on the type of the item body, you can specify this data string in text or HTML format accordingly.
 As mentioned above, you can optionally specify the type of the data to be inserted in the  _coercionType_ parameter.
-In addition, you can provide a callback method and any of its parameters as optional input parameters.
+In addition, you can provide a callback function and any of its parameters as optional input parameters.

 If the user hasn't placed the cursor in the item body, **setSelectedDataAsync** inserts the data at the top of the body.
 If the user has selected text in the item body, **setSelectedDataAsync** replaces the selected text by the data you specify.
 Note that **setSelectedDataAsync** can fail if the user is simultaneously changing the cursor position while composing the item.
 The maximum number of characters you can insert at one time is 1,000,000 characters.